tskit-dev/tskit/docs/stats.rst

-And, a final note about "length": in tree sequences produced by ``msprime`` coordinates along the sequence are **continuous**, so the the "lengths" used here may not correspond to distance along the genome in (say) base pairs.
+And, a final note about "length": in tree sequences produced by ``msprime`` coordinates along the sequence are **continuous**, so the "lengths" used here may not correspond to distance along the genome in (say) base pairs.
 For instance, pairwise sequence divergence is usually a number between 0 and 1 because it is the proportion of bases that differ;
 this will only be true if length is measured in base pairs